z4gon/portfolio/data/blog-posts/unity-6-dynamic-colliders-release-pooled-objects.md

 ---
-title: 'Unity: Dynamic Colliders, Releasing Pooled Objects'
+title: 'Dynamic Colliders, Releasing Pooled Objects (Unity)'
 excerpt: 'Dynamically resizing box collliders to enclose the scene, so when pooled objects reach the limits can be released.'
 heroImageUrl: '/resources/blog/unity-6-dynamic-colliders-release-pooled-objects/2.jpg'
 heroImageSourceUrl: ''